-However, the history of race relations is also marked by black resistance and activism and black resilience and agency.
-The importance of this cannot be understated as this agency is at the heart of each successive movement against human rights abuses against African Americans from the transatlantic slave trade to the M4BL, resistance to oppression, civil society action, and change has been formed by the activism of black men and women.
+In addition to the exclusion of criminal prosecutions and institutional reforms, this research has thus far focused solely on racial injustice.
+However, the history of race relations is also marked by Black resistance and activism and Black resilience and agency (Ray, 2020).
+The importance of this cannot be understated as this agency is at the heart of each successive movement against human rights abuses against African Americans from the transatlantic slave trade to the M4BL, resistance to oppression, civil society action, and change has been formed by the activism of Black men and women (Ruffin III, 2020).

 Finally, the reasons behind the ongoing push for transitional justice also reveal what it takes to enact change within this US context.
-Namely, active, persistent, widespread organisation by civil society through multiple avenues will prompt leadership and lead to new means of justice and redress.
+Namely, active, persistent, widespread organization by civil society through multiple avenues will prompt leadership and lead to new means of justice and redress.
 In this context of transitional justice, these means are through truth commissions, reparations, criminal accountability, and institutional reforms.
-Within the M4BL and societal change facing the US, the fight for justice is a contentious one facing national and local debate as the US tries to heal from the past, remake the present and reimagine the future.
+Within the Movement for Black Lives and societal change facing the US, the fight for justice is a contentious one facing national and local debate as the US tries to heal from the past, remake the present, and reimagine the future.